swengzju/Breasifer/index.md

 - Subtypes in malignant: 13
 - Subtypes in unusual: 3

 Over 99% of the images have the size of 300 x 225 pixels, each pixel has a value ranging from 0 to 255.
 There are 12 subtypes in the benign cases and 13 subtypes in the malignant cases.
-The images were obtained from different sources, so they have various field of views, resolutions, scales, etc. Below shows some benign and malignant breast lesions with different subtypes.
+The images were obtained from different sources, so they have various field of views, resolutions, scales, etc. The picture below shows some benign and malignant breast lesions with different subtypes.

 ![alt text](https://farm1.staticflickr.com/290/32292792970_224a161014_b.jpg)